 This isn’t how you thought life abroad would feel.

-But internally, something feels off.
+But internally, something still feels off.

 My Work With Expats and Immigrants